Princess Luna: My Little Pony: The Movie

 Princess Luna appears at the beginning of the film alongside Celestia and Cadance, preparing for the Friendship Festival in Canterlot.
 When the Storm King's forces, led by Tempest Shadow, attack Canterlot, Luna attempts to defend the city but is turned to stone by Tempest’s obsidian orbs.
 She remains petrified for most of the film until the Storm King's defeat releases all the captured magic, restoring her and the other princesses to normal.

 My Little Pony: Pony Life

-Nightmare Moon appears in a stain glassed window in the second season episode "Magical Mare-story Tour."
+Nightmare Moon appears in a stained glass window in the second season episode "Magical Mare-story Tour."

+Friendship Is Magic comic series

+Luna's earliest depictions shows how she used to be when she was younger as she was the 'funny one' and the one that 'could make people socialize the best' compared to Celestia.

+In Legends of Magic Annual 2018, during an alternate dimension visited by Stygian and the Pillars of Equestria using Starswirl's mirror portal, a version of the Pony of Shadows kidnaps a young Princess Luna and Princess Celestia.
+The alternate Pony of Shadows intended to corrupt the young sisters and turn them into Nightmare Moon and Daybreaker.
+The Pillars of Equestria successfully rescued them; however, Luna's heart is tainted with Nightmare Force, foreshadowing future events.

+In My Little Pony: Nightmare Knights, an assembled team of reformed villains, led by Princess Luna, retrieve stolen magic from the chaotic Princess Eris through one of Starswirl's many mirror portals.
+She encounters Daybreaker, an alternate universe Celestia corrupted by the Pony of Shadows and who killed the Nightmare Moon of that world.
+Featuring characters like Stygian, Capper, Tempest Shadow, and the "Great & Powerful" Trixie Lulamoon, who each adopt villainous-themed aliases for their mission.

 Equestria Girls alternate version

 Luna's human world counterpart, Vice Principal Luna appears as the firm, but fair vice principal of Canterlot High School, with her older sister Principal Celestia as the school's principal.

 Development

 Author Mary Jane Begin wrote that "Princess Luna's coloration is an essential part of her overall design, reflecting her role as the pony who rules the night."
 She also wrote that "Nightmare Moon's overall body shape, wing design, and coloration reflect her more sinister demeanor."